 The Company adopted Financial Accounting Standards Board ASC Topic 740 Accounting for Uncertainty in Income Taxes ("ASC 740") as of January 1, 2007.
-ASC 740 provides guidance for how uncertain tax positions should be recognized, measured, presented, and disclosed in the financial statements.
+ASC 740 provides guidance for how uncertain tax positions should be recognized, measured, presented, and disclosed in the consolidated financial statements.
 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 The Company recognizes the tax benefits of uncertain tax positions only where the position is "more likely than not" to be sustained assuming examination by tax authorities.
 Management has analyzed the Company's tax positions, and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions taken on returns filed for open tax years (the last three fiscal years) or expected to be taken in the Company's current year tax return.
 The Company identifies its major tax jurisdictions as U.S. Federal and New York State, and the Company is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next 12 months.
 Management's determinations regarding ASC 740 may be subject to review and adjustment at a later date based upon factors including, but not limited to, an ongoing analysis of tax laws, regulations and interpretations thereof.

-The Company is a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of the Company's investment in portfolio companies.
+From time-to-time the Company is a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of the Company's investment in portfolio companies.
 Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on the Company's balance sheet.
 Prior to extending such credit, the Company attempts to limit its credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of December 31, 2013 and December 31, 2012, the Company had no commitments.
-As of December 31, 2013 and December 31, 2012, the Company had no outstanding commitment to make investments in delayed draw senior secured loans.
+As of December 31, 2014 and December 31, 2013, the Company had no commitments.
+As of December 31, 2014 and December 31, 2013, the Company had no outstanding commitment to make investments in delayed draw senior secured loans.

-9. STOCKHOLDERS' EQUITY
+10. STOCKHOLDERS' EQUITY

-During the years ended December 31, 2013 and December 31, 2012, the Company issued 71,381 and 76,208 shares, respectively, of common stock under its dividend reinvestment plan.
-For the year ended December 31, 2013, the Company issued 245,741 shares of restricted stock, no shares were forfeited, and 5,000 shares were vested.
+During the years ended December 31, 2014 and December 31, 2013, the Company issued 91,217 and 71,381 shares, respectively, of common stock under its dividend reinvestment plan.
+For the year ended December 31, 2014, the Company issued 360,289 shares of restricted stock, 8,502 shares were forfeited, and 5,000 shares were vested.
 On February 14, 2013, the Company completed a public offering of 5,232,500 shares of common stock, which included the underwriters' full exercise of their option to purchase up to 682,500 shares of common stock, at a price of \$9.75 per share.
 In conjunction with this offering, the Company also sold 200,000 shares of common stock to a member of its Board of Directors, at a price of \$9.31125 per share, raising approximately \$1.9 million in gross proceeds.
-On April 4, 2013, approximately \$9 million of the Company's 8.75% Convertible Notes were converted at a price basis per share of \$8.159 into 1,102,093 shares of KCAP common stock.
-The total number of shares of the Company's common stock issued and outstanding as of December 31, 2013 was 33,332,123, and the total number of shares issued and outstanding as of December 31, 2012 was 26,470,408.
+On April 4, 2013, approximately